 For more information about the “Equity in EE” Learning Community that came out of the June 2018 Center for Diversity and the Environment‘s “Building the Foundation: Exploring Diversity, Equity, and Inclusion” course, please visit http://eeanm.org/equity-in-ee.
 And we at EENM are grateful for the time and support that the Center for Diversity and the Environment has invested in us!

-Updated April 2018: As we endeavor to support authentic and meaningful educational opportunities for all students, we embrace diversity, equity, and inclusion as central to our work.
-Our organization is listening and learning to become more equitable and inclusive in order to support the transformation of the field of environmental education.
-Currently, our leadership (EEANM Board of Directors and staff) is digging deep to support individual growth around diversity, equity, and inclusion.
+Updated March 2020: As we endeavor to support authentic and meaningful educational opportunities for all New Mexican students, we embrace diversity, equity, inclusion, and justice as central to our work.
+Our organization is listening, learning, and taking action to become more equitable and inclusive in order to support the transformation of the field of environmental education.
+Currently, our leadership (EENM Board of Directors and staff) is digging deep to support individual growth around diversity, equity, and inclusion.
 This involves developing an understanding of the structural inequalities and power and privilege dynamics that influence education in New Mexico.
-Also, this means celebrating the organizations who are reflective of the communities that they represent and ensuring that we listen and learn from educators doing work in areas like environmental justice, cultural ways of knowing, and civic education.
+Also, this means celebrating and amplifying the organizations who are reflective of the communities that they represent and ensuring that we listen and learn from educators doing work in areas like environmental justice, cultural ways of knowing, and civic education.

 Through our efforts to shift our organization, we have begun applying a lens of equity and inclusion to all facets of our work.
 In practice, this looks like the following examples:

 - Broadening the definition of environmental education to value the many who provide access to the outdoors for youth and environmental learning including those in environmental justice, community engagement, health and wellbeing, outdoor recreation, and conservation.

 - Recognizing that compensation, including salary, of educators is an issue of equity and supporting fair compensation of EENM staff along with strongly encouraging other New Mexican organizations and agencies to do the same